People write about great customer service all the time. Awesome support here, excellent customer service there.

 Don’t you think it’s pretty boring?

-I mean, I understand that a while ago it was trendy to raise customer service to a higher level, but it’s 2016, nearly every company has a fantastic customer service.
-Is it something that we should be aspiring to?
+I mean, I understand that a while ago it was trendy to raise customer service to a higher level, but it’s 2018, nearly every company has a fantastic customer service.
+Is it still something that we should be aspiring to?

 Let’s take a look at Comcast.

-Even I have mentioned them a couple of times, recently in a post about problem-solving, because Comcast customer support apparently doesn’t know how to solve their customers’ problems.
+Even I have mentioned them a couple of times because Comcast customer support apparently doesn’t know how to solve their customers’ problems.

 But let’s not focus on company’s incomprehensible ideas and let’s move on to how your brand can gain some fame of theirs.